BigDataWUR/MLforCropYieldForecasting/README.md

-# Implementation of Machine Learning Baseline for Crop Yield Prediction
+# Improvements to the ML Baseline for Crop Yield Prediction

 ## Test Environment
 Google Colab environment or Microsoft Azure Databricks can be used to run